-Stefania Albanesi-Research on optimal taxation and on labor market dynamics, with an emphasis on household labor supply decisions and on gender gaps in labor force participation, unemployment, and wages.
+Stefania Albanesi-Research on labor market dynamics, with an emphasis on household labor supply decisions and on gender gaps in labor force participation, unemployment, and wages.

 Mary Amiti-Empirical research on the effects of financial shocks on exports.

 Olivier Armantier, Giorgio Topa, Wilbert van der Klaauw, and Basit Zafar-Field experiments on expectations updating and the links between expectations and behavior.